 Royal Bank of Canada (TSX:RY)(NYSE:RY) closed trading June 8 at $79.80.
-Currently, you can buy Canada?s biggest bank stock for 12 times earnings.
+Currently, you can buy Canada’s biggest bank stock for 12 times earnings.
 Not only do you get a Big Six Canadian bank at a reasonable price, but you also get a generous dividend yield of 4.1%.
+It’s hard to say no to that kind of opportunity.
+However, before you pull the trigger on this particular bank stock, you might want to consider an alternative strategy that would give you three stocks for the price of one.
+Power Corporation of Canada (TSX:POW): $29.21 You’d have to live under a rock…

 To keep reading, enter your email address or login below.